Harmonize-Brazil/cube4health/INSTALL.rst

 **Obs.:** This installs the package in development mode, allowing you to modify the code without having to rebuild the package.

-Problems with GDAL import, please see these `related issues and solutions <ISSUES.rst>`_!
+Problems with GDAL import?
+Please see these `related issues and solutions <ISSUES.rst>`_!